taoyuan/lb-circular-test/README.md

 - The error is thrown for the second rest call to `GET /tasks`
 - The dependency chain seams confusing.
 Shouldn't the circular dependency path be from `controllers.TaskController`?
 Why is `controllers.UserController` involved?
-- No error is thrown with `singletons: false` in repositories.
+- No error is thrown with `{scope: BindingScope.TRANSIENT}` in repositories.
 - No error is thrown with all repositories injected in `controllers.UserController` constructor.